ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/datadog-alerts-fail-load-test.md

 ---
 layout: classic-docs
-title: How to use DataDog alerts and Thresholds to fail your k6 test
+title: How to use DataDog alerts and Thresholds to fail your load test
-description: A guide on how to use DataDog alerts and Thresholds to fail your k6 test.
+description: A guide on how to use DataDog alerts and Thresholds to fail your load test.
 categories: [guides]
 order: 12
+redirect_from: /4.0/guides/how-to-use-datadog-alerts-to-fail-k6-test/
 ---

 ***

 <h2>Background</h2>

 [DataDog](https://www.datadoghq.com/) is a monitoring and analytics platform that can help you to get full visibility of the performance of your applications.
-We ❤️ DataDog at [LoadImpact](https://loadimpact.com/) and use it to monitor the different services of our [Load Testing platform](https://loadimpact.com/).
+Here at [LoadImpact](https://loadimpact.com/) we use DataDog to monitor various different services of our platform.
 [DataDog alerts](https://docs.datadoghq.com/monitors/) give the ability to know when critical changes in your system are occurring.
-Triggered alerts appear in the [Event Stream](https://docs.datadoghq.com/graphing/event_stream/), allowing collaboration around active issues in your applications or infrastructure.
+These triggered alerts appear in DataDog's [Event Stream](https://docs.datadoghq.com/graphing/event_stream/), allowing collaboration around active issues in your applications or infrastructure.

-[k6](https://k6.io/) is our open source load testing tool for testing the performance of your applications.

-We believe performance testing should be [goal oriented](https://loadimpact.com/our-beliefs/#load-testing-should-be-goal-oriented), and your test outcome should inform if your test success or fails.

-In some cases, a system cannot handle a particular load if its CPU consumption is too high.
-This tutorial will show how to fail your k6 test for this type of conditions using the [DataDog's API](https://docs.datadoghq.com/api) and [k6 thresholds](https://docs.k6.io/docs/thresholds).
+One potential performance issue is that a System Under Test(SUT) has high CPU consumption when under stress.
+This tutorial will show you how to fail your load test for this type of condition by using [DataDog's API](https://docs.datadoghq.com/api) and [thresholds]({{ site.baseurl }}{% link _v4/core-concepts/thresholds.md %}) in LoadImpact.

+- TOC
+{:toc}

 ***